Fishing Equipment List

 Spin fishing gear

-Note: spin fishing gear can only be used on SELECT ponds and lakes.
+Note: spin fishing gear is only permitted on SELECT ponds and lakes (currently ponds in Squaw on 1, 3, and 5).
 Some of the ponds and lakes are fly fishing only.
 The creeks and streams are fly fishing ONLY as well.

 5-7 weight rods